-A brake must not be cut out unless defective, and when cut out, the proper authority must be notified.
-The brake must not be cut out on more than 2 consecutive cars, and the brake on the car next to the locomotive and on the rear car must be cut in and operative.
-NOTE: Multi-unit articulated cars such as spine and container cars are equipped with a multiple brake system.
+A brake must not be cut out unless necessary, and when cut out, the proper authority must be notified.

+The brake must not be cut out on more than 2 consecutive cars.
+Multi-unit articulated cars are equipped with a multiple brake system.
 Concerning the application of this rule, each individual brake system is considered to be 1 car.